How to disable BitLocker on Windows 11

 PowerShell suspend BitLocker

-After you complete the steps, the system will disable BitLocker temporarily on the system drive, allowing you to perform different tasks that otherwise could cause problems.
-The “-RebootCount 0” option specifies the many times the computer will reboot before re-enabling BitLocker.
+After you complete the steps, the system will temporarily disable BitLocker on the system drive, allowing you to perform tasks that might otherwise cause problems.
+The “-RebootCount 0” option specifies the number of times the computer will reboot before re-enabling BitLocker.
 You can change the number to a maximum of 15.

 If you want to resume the protection immediately, you can use the same instructions outlined above, but in step 3, run the Resume-BitLocker -MountPoint "C:" command.